 Click Finish.

-If you do not want to wait for the backup to occur at the scheduled time, you can click the “Back Up Now” button on the right side.
+You could wait for the backup to occur at the scheduled time; however, for this lab you should click the Back Up Now button on the Actions pane (right side).

+Wait for the backup to complete before continuing.

 Task 2 - Restore data from Azure

 On the desktop of the VM that you have RDP’ed into, there should be a Microsoft Azure Backup icon.
-Start the Microsoft Azure Backup application if it is not already running.
+Start the Microsoft Azure Backup application, if it is not already running.

 You should have a previously successful backup listed in the status and at least 1 total backups listed.

-Click the “Recover Data” link on the right side.
+Click the Recover Data link on the Actions pane (right side).

-If running on the restore on the same computer, select “This Server” on the Getting Started screen.
-Otherwise choose “Another Server” and select the vault credentials file.
+If running the restore to the same computer, select This Server on the Getting Started screen.
+Otherwise choose Another Server.

 Click Next.

+On the Select Recovery Mode screen, select Individual files and folders and click Next.

+Select the Volume to recover and click Mount.

+Click Browse.

 Browse or search for the files you want to restore.
-You will need to select the volume, date/time and then the files you want to recover.

-On the Recovery Options screen and select the location, overwrite and security options.

-Click Next.

-Click the “Recover” button.
+Copy/Paste the files to the location where you want them restored.